uspraveen/linkedin-application-bot/README.md

-# 🤖 LinkedIn Easy Apply Bot v2.0
+# 🤖 LinkedIn Easy Apply Agent v2.0

 An intelligent, production-ready automation bot that applies to LinkedIn Easy Apply jobs with advanced security, logging, and error handling.